 A developmental pediatrician or pediatric neurologist should investigate all cases of

-Genetic tests may help identify disorders.
+Genetic tests may help identify disorders:

-Chromosomal microarray analysis has become the preferred investigative tool; it can be used to identify specifically suspected syndromes and when no specific syndrome is suspected.
+Chromosomal microarray analysis is the preferred investigative tool; it can be used to identify specifically suspected syndromes and also when no specific syndrome is suspected.
 It affords opportunities for identifying otherwise unrecognized chromosome disruptions but requires parental testing to interpret positive findings.
-Whole genome sequencing of the coding regions (whole exome sequencing) is a newer method that may uncover additional causes of intellectual disability.
+Whole genome sequencing Genetic Diagnostic Technologies Genetic diagnostic technology is rapidly improving.
+A small amount of DNA can be amplified using the polymerase chain reaction (PCR) process, which can produce millions of copies of a gene or... read more of the coding regions (whole exome sequencing) is a newer, more detailed method that may uncover additional causes of intellectual disability.

-Tests for Some Causes of Intellectual Disability
+Prognosis for Intellectual Disability

 Life expectancy may be shortened, depending on the etiology of the disability, but health care is improving long-term health outcomes for people with all types of developmental disabilities.
-People with severe intellectual disability are likely to require life-long support.
+People with severe intellectual disability are more likely to require life-long support.
 The more severe the cognitive disability and the greater the immobility, the higher the mortality risk.

 Treatment and support needs depend on social competence and cognitive function.
 Referral to an early intervention program during infancy may prevent or decrease the severity of disability resulting from a perinatal insult.
 Realistic methods of caring for affected children must be established.